 Less “wasted” time: For those practicing at a law firm, some might argue that you don’t want to move too quickly when your livelihood is based on the billable hour.
 But what about write-downs – the work you do that you can’t bill?
 A Thomson Reuters Institute report reveals that 28% of an attorney’s time is spent neither practicing law nor meeting with clients.
 And often, clients don’t want to pay for inefficient legal research.
 When you complete more of that unbillable work more quickly or get your research done more quickly, you get paid for more of your work.

-Modern legal research tools like Westlaw Precision offer you the accuracy, confidence, and efficiency you need to know when your work is truly done.
+Modern legal research tools like Westlaw Precision with CoCounsel offer you the accuracy, confidence, and efficiency you need to know when your work is truly done.
 Plus, you get to the finish line faster.
 So, what happens when your legal research time is drastically reduced?
 Whatever you want: more lawyering, more business development, more parenting, more billable hours getting approved (and fewer write-downs).